Finite Sample Performance Analysis of MIMO Systems Identification: Finite Time Performance Analysis of Classical Identification Algorithms

-Step 1: Construct the Hankel\footnote{The hat operator $\left(\widehat{\cdot}\right)$ is used to denote an estimated value of the corresponding matrix.} matrix $\widehat{H}$ based on Markov parameter matrices estimated from finite input/output sample data.
+\ssun{The Ho-Kalman algorithm is applied to the estimated Markov parameter matrix\footnote{The hat operator $\left(\widehat{\cdot}\right)$ is used to denote an estimated value of the corresponding matrix.} $\widehat{G}$, in accordance with the procedure described in~\cite{oymak2021revisiting}.
+Its main steps are summarized below.}